zylon-ai/private-gpt/README.md

 EMBEDDINGS_MODEL_NAME: SentenceTransformers embeddings model name (see https://www.sbert.net/docs/pretrained_models.html)
 TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question
 ```

+Other examples of configuration files are:
+* [`gpt4all.env`](./gpt4all.env): using the standard GPT4All model but with a limit in the maximum number of tokens to predict
+* [`vic13b.env`](./vic13b.env): using the Vicuna 13b model with 4bit-quantization

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.